Hiking and other Trail use

-You are permitted to walk the Munda Biddi Trail if you wish, just keep in mind that it is a cycle trail designed specifically for the use of bicycles and bicycle riders, so be sure to take care if you chose to walk.
-Please keep to the left and be sure to keep an eye out for bicycles on the trail, and move to a safe distance off the Trail if necessary to avoid collisions; remember it is likely they are travelling at a much faster pace!
+You are permitted to walk the Munda Biddi Trail if you wish, just keep in mind that it is a cycle trail designed specifically for the use of bicycles and bicycle riders, so be sure to take care if you choose to walk.
+Please keep to the left, be sure to keep an eye out for bicycles on the trail and move to a safe distance off the Trail if necessary to avoid collisions; remember it is likely they are travelling at a much faster pace!

-Due to the huts being spaced at a distance designed to suit a day’s ride, they may be a too far apart to be walking from hut to hut to camp; so keep that in mind if you are planning to walk overnight.
+Due to the huts being spaced at a distance designed to suit a day’s ride, it may be a too far to walk from hut to hut to camp; so keep that in mind if you are planning multi-day walks.
 For trails more suited to walking, visit Trail Talk, Western Australia’s premier trails social network, part of Top Trails WA.